 Your employer will probably give you a deadline for responding to the offer.
 The ACAS Code of Practice on Settlement Agreements recommends 10 days from the date you receive the settlement agreement.

-During this time, you should contact an employment solicitor to get some advice.
+You should contact an employment solicitor to get some advice during this time.
 It’s a chance to discuss:

 - the factors that led up to the settlement agreement being offered

 - the best way to negotiate (if appropriate)

 - anything else that your employer could do for you, such as a reference